-Almost all HSR to abacavir include fever and/or rash as part of the syndrome abacavir.
-A majority of these cases have been in women.
+Almost all HSR to abacavir include fever and/or rash as part of the syndrome.

-Symptoms, which may lead to misdiagnosis of HSR as respiratory disease (pneumonia, bronchitis, pharyngitis), or gastroenteritis (see 4.8 Undesirable Effects, Description of Selected Adverse Reactions).
+Other signs and symptoms that have been observed as part of abacavir HSR include respiratory and gastrointestinal symptoms, which may lead to misdiagnosis of HSR as respiratory disease (pneumonia, bronchitis, pharyngitis), or gastroenteritis (see Undesirable Effects, Description of Selected Adverse Reactions).
 The symptoms related to HSR worsen with continued therapy and can be life-threatening.
-These symptoms usually resolve upon discontinuation of ABACAR.
+These symptoms usually resolve upon discontinuation of ZIAGEN.

-Lactic acidosis/severe hepatomegaly with steatosis: Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of antiretroviral nucleoside analogues either alone or in combination, including
+Lactic acidosis/severe hepatomegaly with steatosis: Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of antiretroviral nucleoside analogues either alone or in combination, including abacavir.
+A majority of these cases have been in women.